-It is recommended that the S-NSSAI standard value for eMBB [SST=1 and no SD] be supported globally for roaming as a globally available network slice, and be present in Subscribed S-NSSAIs in UDM for subscriptions using e.g. Internet access and IMS services.
-Other S-NSSAIs can be provided as Subscribed NSSAI if required.
+It is recommended that the S-NSSAI standard value for eMBB [SST=1 and no SD] is supported globally for roaming as a globally by all 5GS PMNs available network slice, and be present in Subscribed S-NSSAIs in UDM for subscriptions using e.g. Internet access and IMS services.
+Other S-NSSAIs can be provided as Subscribed S-NSSAIs if required.